simplocms/docs/docs/core/helpers.md

 ### Global Functions

+In some cases, you can need to do something, what PHP functions cannot do.
+For these purposes, SIMPLO CMS contains a few static methods for global issues.

 **`Functions::createDateFromFormat($format[, $date = null])`**

 The `createDateFromFormat` method returns new `DateTime` object or null, when datetime cannot be created.
 The `$format` parameter is mandatory